Frugal Christmas Dinner Ideas

 Look for store promotions on ham, turkeys, other poultry and meats.
 But all told, turkey (especially frozen) is generally the best value for the money any time of year and you can use the carcass for a soup base later on.

 Use frozen veggies for sides.
 Coupons and specials help, but even at regular price the store brand is a thrifty choice.
 Make them special by roasting or saute in oil or butter instead of boiling or microwaving.
 Add almonds, sprinkle with some cheese or toss in other fixings are other ways to spice things up.

-Pies can be pricey if you purchase all the ingredients – or time consuming if you’re making from scratch.
+Pies can be pricey if you purchase all the ingredients – and time consuming if you’re making from scratch.
 So consider pumpkin or spice cake, baked apples or ice cream topped with warmed cherry pie filling (or chocolate sauce!).
-Or if you’re lucky enough to receive any cookies or desserts, put them in the freezer for the big day (if you have the willpower!).
+Or, if you’re lucky enough to receive any cookies or desserts, put them in the freezer for the big day (if you have the willpower!).

 Thanks for being a reader, and have a great day!
 Please share: